joelnet/articles/2008-05-09---i-heart-ramda--partial_application_with_curry/Partial_Application_with_Curry.md

 Here's a simplified snippet from a project I am working on.
 First I'll stub out the `tokenContract` so **you can also run this example**.

 Again, don't read too much into this part of the code, it's just the setup.
-But notice to how the `curry` functions are used below.
+But notice to how the `curry` function is used below.

 ```javascript
 import curry from 'ramda/src/curry'